 - If the relinquished individual refuses to claim their joint savings account or fails to meet the distribution deadlines, the remaining balance may be liquidated pursuant to the Per Capita law.

 - See section 123.5-4 of the Per Capita Law for more details

-The Oneida Trust Enrollment Committee will review requests for relinquishment at their quarterly new enrollment meetings.
+The Oneida Trust Enrollment Committee will review requests for relinquishment at their semi-annual new enrollment meetings.

 Upon approval by the Oneida Trust Enrollment Committee, the requests are submitted to the Oneida Business Committee for final approval.